openelb/website/content/en/docs/getting-started/usage/use-openelb-in-layer-2-mode.md

    * You must set `spec:type` to `LoadBalancer`.
    * The `lb.kubesphere.io/v1alpha1: openelb` annotation specifies that the Service uses OpenELB.
    * The `protocol.openelb.kubesphere.io/v1alpha1: layer2` annotation specifies that OpenELB is used in Layer 2 mode.
+Deprecated after 0.6.0.
    * The `eip.openelb.kubesphere.io/v1alpha2: layer2-eip` annotation specifies the Eip object used by OpenELB.
-If this annotation is not configured, OpenELB automatically uses the first available Eip object that matches the protocol.
-You can also delete this annotation and add the `spec:loadBalancerIP` field (for example, `spec:loadBalancerIP: 192.168.0.91`) to assign a specific IP address to the Service.
+If this annotation is not configured, OpenELB automatically selects an available Eip object.
+Alternatively, you can remove this annotation and use the  `spec:loadBalancerIP` field (e.g., `spec:loadBalancerIP: 192.168.0.91`) or add the annotation `eip.openelb.kubesphere.io/v1alpha1: 192.168.0.91` to assign a specific IP address to the Service.
+When you set `spec:loadBalancerIP` of multiple Services to the same value for IP address sharing (the Services are distinguished by different Service ports).
+In this case, you must set `spec:ports:port` to different values and `spec:externalTrafficPolicy` to `Cluster` for the Services.
+For more details about IPAM, see [openelb ip address assignment](/docs/getting-started/usage/openelb-ip-address-assignment/).
    * If `spec:externalTrafficPolicy` is set to `Cluster` (default value), OpenELB randomly selects a node from all Kubernetes cluster nodes to handle Service requests.
 Pods on other nodes can also be reached over kube-proxy.
    * If `spec:externalTrafficPolicy` is set to `Local`, OpenELB randomly selects a node that contains a Pod in the Kubernetes cluster to handle Service requests.
 Only Pods on the selected node can be reached.